forcedotcom/distributions/README.md

     make test

-### Cython
+### Installing Python Only

-Distributions includes several optimized modules that require Cython 0.20.1 or later, as will automatically be installed by pip
+Distributions includes several optimized modules that require Cython 0.20.1 or later, as will automatically be installed by pip.

 To install without cython: